Affordable Healthcare Act

 Scroll Down for Page Content

-Overview: When key parts of the national health reform law take effect in January 2014, there will be an easy way for many individuals and small businesses in Massachusetts to buy health insurance: the Massachusetts Health Connector.
+Overview: When the national health reform law took effect in January 2014, it created an easy way for many individuals and small businesses in Massachusetts to buy health insurance: the Massachusetts Health Connector.
 This notice provides some basic information about the Health Connector, and how coverage available through the Health Connector relates to any coverage that may be offered by your employer.
 You can find out more by visiting: MAhealthconnector.org, or for non-Massachusetts residents, Healthcare.gov or (1.800.318.2596; TTY: 1.855.889.4325).

 What is the Massachusetts Health Connector?

 The Health Connector is our state's health insurance Marketplace.
 It is designed to help individuals, families, and small businesses find health insurance that meets their needs and fits their budget.
 The Health Connector offers "one-stop shopping" to easily find and compare private health insurance options from the state's leading health and dental insurance companies.
 Some individuals and families may also qualify for a new kind of tax credit that lowers their monthly premium right away, as well as cost sharing reductions that can lower out-of-pocket expenses.
 This new tax credit is enabled by §26B of the Internal Revenue Service (IRS) Code.

 Open enrollment for individuals and families to buy health insurance coverage through the Health Connector will begin every Oct.
 15. You can find out more by visiting MAhealthconnector.org or calling 1.877.MA ENROLL (1.877.623.6765).